Special Educational Needs & Disabilities

 Where appropriate, children are involved in the setting of personal targets and in the review of progress alongside teachers and support staff.
 Parents are vital partners in the child’s learning journey through school and are invited to attend review meetings of their child’s progress each term.
 Parents are always encouraged and expected to engage in supporting learning in different ways, such as targeted homework, regular reading at home etc.

-They are encouraged to keep an informal dialogue with school between formal parent meetings, so school and home can mutually support each other in providing the best experience for the child.
+They are encouraged to keep an informal dialogue with school between formal parent meetings so school and home can mutually support each other in providing the best experience for the child.

-The school works alongside and seeks support from other agencies where required to maximise learning opportunities and potential e.g. Child and Adolescent Mental Health (CAMHS), Speech and Language therapy, Physiotherapy Service, Occupational Therapy and the School Nursing team.
+We work alongside, and seek support from, other agencies where required to maximise learning opportunities and potential e.g. Child and Adolescent Mental Health Services (CAMHS), Speech and Language Therapy Service, Physiotherapy Service, Occupational Therapy and the School Nursing team.

 Leeds Local Offer